wkumari/draft-vandergaast-edns-client-subnet/README.md

    3. RNS builds a query to send to the root and .com servers.
-The implementation of RNS provides facilities so an administrator can configure RNS not to forward ECS in certain cases.
-In particular, RNS is configured to not include an ECS option when talking to delegation-centric nameservers, as described in Section 6.1.
-Thus, no ECS option is added, and resolution is performed as usual.
+The implementation of RNS provides facilities so an administrator can configure it not to forward ECS in certain cases.
+In particular, RNS is configured to not include an ECS option when talking to delegation-centric nameservers, as described in

-   4. RNS now knows the next server to query, Authoritative Nameserver ANS, responsible for example.com.